What you'll get

-If you qualify for Support for Mortgage Interest (SMI), you’ll get help paying the interest on up to £200,000 of your loan or mortgage.
-If you’re getting Pension Credit, this figure is £100,000.
+If you qualify for Support for Mortgage Interest (SMI), you’ll usually get help paying the interest on up to £200,000 of your loan or mortgage.

 If you’re already getting SMI and move to Pension Credit within 12 weeks of stopping your other benefits, you’ll still get help with interest on up to £200,000.

 The interest rate used to calculate the amount of SMI you’ll get is currently 3.16%.

 You have £250,000 of your mortgage left to pay and you’re eligible for SMI for up to £200,000.

 At the current SMI interest rate, you’ll get a loan of 3.16% of £200,000 across a year.
 This is £6,320 a year or £526.66 a month.

 What you’ll pay back

 SMI is paid as a loan.
 You’ll need to repay the money you get with interest when you sell or transfer ownership of your home (unless you’re moving the loan to another property).

 If you want to pay the loan back more quickly, you can also make voluntary repayments.

 SMI is normally paid direct to your lender.